At Baymard, we’ve just released another major expansion to our 2020 Mobile UX research catalog, with the two main highlights being:

 - You can view the Mobile E-Commerce UX performance and case-study dataset for free in the public part of our UX Benchmark.

 - You can see the 900+ mobile page design examples from leading e-commerce sites in the Page Design tool for free.

 2) 117 new mobile UX guidelines added during 2020

 During 2020, Baymard’s team of UX researchers has so far uncovered 117 new Mobile UX guidelines, that in-detail document how users behave on mobile devices and websites in 2020, and what mobile UI patterns that are consistently observed to perform the best with end-users.

-The new large-scale UX test findings, in particular, revolve around the topics of “Mobile Homepages”, “Mobile Main Navigation”, “Mobile Product Pages”, “Mobile Product Listings & Filtering”; and “Mobile Cart & Checkouts”.
+The new large-scale UX test findings, in particular, establish UX best practices around the topics of “Mobile Homepages”, “Mobile Main Navigation”, “Mobile Product Pages”, “Mobile Product Listings & Filtering”; and “Mobile Cart & Checkouts”.

 This research, along with our 2019 mobile UX research, is by far the most comprehensive research project we’ve conducted in Baymard’s 10 years of existence.

 Over the next couple of months, a smaller selection of these new mobile UX guidelines will be published as free Baymard articles.